-If you are working on a computer that only has the Windows Software Development Kit (SDK), you can use the C# compiler at the command line if you use the SDK Command Prompt, which is available from the Microsoft .NET Framework SDK menu option.
+If you're working on a computer that has only the Windows Software Development Kit (SDK), you can use the C# compiler at the SDK Command Prompt, which you open from the Microsoft .NET Framework SDK menu option.

-You can also use MSBuild to programmatically build C# programs.
+You can also use MSBuild to build C# programs programmatically.
 For more information, see MSBuild.

-The csc.exe executable is usually located in the Microsoft.NET\Framework\<version> folder under the system directory.
-Its location may vary depending on the exact configuration on any individual computer.
-Multiple versions of this executable will be present on the computer if more than one version of the .NET Framework is installed on the computer.
+The csc.exe executable file usually is located in the Microsoft.NET\Framework\Version folder under the Windows directory.
+Its location might vary depending on the exact configuration of a particular computer.
+If more than one version of the .NET Framework is installed on your computer, you'll find multiple versions of this file.
 For more information about such installations, see Determining Which Version of the .NET Framework Is Installed.